-- The fair value of fixed rate loans is estimated by comparing market interest rates when the loans were granted with current market rates offered on similar loans.
+Type of financial instrument Method of estimating fair value Loans and notes receivable The fair value of fixed rate loans is estimated by comparing market interest rates when the loans were granted with current market rates offered on similar loans.
 For match-funded loans the carrying value is assumed to be equal to their fair value, as gains and losses offset each other.
-Changes in the credit quality of loans within the portfolio are not taken into account in determining gross fair values as the impact of credit risk is recognised separately by deducting the amount of the provisions for credit losses from both book and fair values. - Estimated a discount rate based on observable market information - Applied that rate to the cashflows of the host contract - Demand deposits and other accounts with no specific maturity - Considered to be the amount payable on demand on the reporting date.
+Changes in the credit quality of loans within the portfolio are not taken into account in determining gross fair values as the impact of credit risk is recognised separately by deducting the amount of the provisions for credit losses from both book and fair values.
+Credit default swap Estimated a discount rate based on observable market information Applied that rate to the cashflows of the host contract with no specific maturity

+Considered to be the amount payable on demand on the